-NEW CDBG Fact Sheet- Understand the CDBG Program as it applies to the City of Fort Bragg
+CDBG Fact Sheet (PDF)- Understand the CDBG Program as it applies to the City of Fort Bragg.

-If you have an idea for a CDBG activity, please complete the CDBG Preliminary Request for Assistance .
-Please bring this completed form to the next Design Phase Public Hearing or contact Jennifer Owen to discuss next steps.
+If you have an idea for a CDBG activity, please complete the CDBG Preliminary Request for Assistance (PDF).
+Please bring this completed form to the next Design Phase Public Hearing or email Natalie McLaughlin to discuss next steps.

-Status of 2016 CDBG Grant Application: In July 2016, the City of Fort Bragg submitted a CDBG application for $2 million.
-Grant awards are to be announced October 2016.
+Status of 2016 CDBG Grant Application: In October 2016, the City was notified that the $2 million 2016 CDBG application was awarded.
 The grant activities applied for include $233,000 for Microenterprise Assistance, $167,000 for a Business Loan Program, $1.5 million for a City water tank, and $100,000 for two planning studies (GP Mill Site Specific Plan and Economic Development Planning).
 All 2016 CDBG grant activities were completed by September 2019.

 The City of Fort Bragg is an active participant in the Community Development Block Grant (CDBG) program.
 The CDBG program provides funding for a variety of improvements in the areas of housing, community facilities and services, infrastructure, and economic development activities.
 The State CDBG program was established by the Federal Housing and Community Development Act of 1974, as amended (42 USC 5301, et seq.).

 The primary objective of the CDBG program is the development of viable urban communities by providing decent housing and a suitable living environment and by expanding economic opportunities, principally for persons of low and moderate income.
 “Persons of low and moderate income” are defined as families, households, and individuals whose incomes do not exceed 80% of the county median income, with adjustments for family or household size.
 More information about the CDBG program is available at the Grants and Funding page of the State Housing and Community Development website.

-Each year, generally in January, the CDBG program releases one combined Notice of Funding Availability (NOFA) for both the Community Development and Economic Development Allocations, including Native American and Colonial Allocations.
+Each year, between January and March, the CDBG program releases one combined Notice of Funding Availability (NOFA) for both the Community Development and Economic Development Allocations, including Native American and Colonial Allocations.
 In addition, jurisdictions are eligible to apply for up to $3 million in funding from the Economic Development Over-the-Counter (OTC) allocation.

 Direct services from CDBG-funded programs are usually limited to the low- and moderate-income population.
 To see current CDBG income limits by family size, review the State website.
 Select the most recent report date under “Income Limits for Both CDBG and HOME,” and in the Income Limit’s document, click on current or most recent year and scroll to the Mendocino County information.